 Crisis Intervention Team training is a joint effort between Sandhills Center, law enforcement, local National Alliance on Mental Illness (NAMI) chapters, service providers, and the community college system, which offers CIT training in addition to the basic law enforcement curriculum.

 CIT trains first responders to understand people who are experiencing mental health, intellectual/developmental disabilities and substance use disorder challenges.
 They learn skills to de-escalate situations, and how to recognize people in crisis so they can get the help they need.
 It also teaches tools to encourage people who need treatment to access services.

 Why is CIT training so important?

 In the Sandhills Center region, CIT began in 2008.
 Since then, it has grown exponentially.
-In total, we have coordinated 53 classes, and graduated more than 1,100 students from nearly three dozen first responder agencies.
+In total, we have graduated more than 1,500 first responders.

 - Protects the rights of people with mental illness and other brain disorders.